ammarhakim/gkyl-doc/source/processes/design-code.rst

 (you should run ``make unit regression`` to verify this), and all tests should pass (which you should verify by running ``make check``).
 We have unit and regression tests for a reason.
 Run them.
 There is no faster way to tank your push karma (see the final section) than by trying to merge in code that breaks builds and/or breaks tests.

 All code should also be "Valgrind-clean", in the sense of being verifiably free of memory errors.
 Compile using the strictest values of the ``fsanitize`` compiler flag (e.g.
-``-fsanitize=address``, ``-fsanitize=bounds-strict``, etc.) to confirm that no invalid memory is being accessed, and always run Valgrind.
+``-fsanitize=address``, ``-fsanitize=bounds-strict``, etc.) to confirm that no invalid memory is being accessed, and always run Valgrind, and the in-built memory tracer (which works for GPUs also).

 Perform your civic duty!
 ------------------------